 Complete the mandatory 2-hour Train the Clinical Trainer educational/instructional approved online recorded webinar course.

-NYCC/PG offers an approved Train the Clinical Trainer course for non-ANJC members.
+Northeast/PG offers an approved Train the Clinical Trainer course.
 The tuition for this course is $125.00.

 There are no provisions by statute or policy that direct or endorse a fee for the clinical training services you are providing to the candidate.